 Where there are no public toilet facilities at campsites, we use a toilet tent and bury the toilet waste from our groups.
 Where it is possible, we make toilet holes at least 50m away from water sources.

-For mountaineering trips, from 2012 season we will be using poo tubes to remove toilet waste from high mountain camps.
+For mountaineering trips use poo tubes to remove toilet waste from high mountain camps on the ice.

 We recognise the seriousness of water pollution caused by soaps and detergents being put into river systems and lakes.
 While this is common practise by local people living in the mountains and cannot be controlled by us, we attempt to control our own behaviour and minimise the effect on the environment that our groups have.
 We have small laundry bowls available for your use.
 If you wish to wash yourselves, shampoo hair or wash clothes at the rivers or lakes please ask for a bowl and use these.
 Please do not put soapy water or shampoo in the river/ lake but use the bowls and empty them well away from the water source.
 We have requested that our crews also do the same.

 Crew should wash dishes and pots in large wash bowls and throw the detergent water well away from water sources.

 We use biodegradable detergents on treks.
 We promote the proactive participation of workers in safe environmental practises through annual pre season training courses and monitoring of workers practises during treks.*If you witness our crews not abiding by these policies, please inform the guide and also inform us upon your return to Huaraz